FaakhirIqbal/Android-Dev-Kotlin-Practice/03_Classes_Objects/v_singletons_enums.md

 In Kotlin, an enum is a special type of class that represents a fixed set of named constants.
 Enums are useful when you have a predefined set of values that don't change during runtime.

-Here's an example of an enum class called `PlaygroundType`:
+An example of an enum class called `PlaygroundType`:

 ```kotlin
 enum class PlaygroundType(val description: String) {